Adwoa-Acheampong/Adwoa-Acheampong/README.md

 👋 **Welcome!
 I’m Adwoa Acheampong**
 ✨ **Data Enthusiast | Operations Maven | Aspiring AI Automator** *I thrive at the crossroads of data, operations, and innovation, turning numbers into stories and challenges into solutions.
-   With a strong background in operations management, I’ve mastered the art of streamlining processes, improving efficiency, and delivering measurable results.*
+   With a background in operations management, I’ve skilled in the art of streamlining processes, improving efficiency, and delivering measurable results.*

 👀**What I’m Into:**